 The school aims to provide a challenging academic schedule while simultaneously encouraging pupils to develop their personal talents through a range of extracurricular activities, such as art, drama and music.

-For an insight into life at Mayfield Grammar School, watch this short promotional video from 2014 about its sixth form:
+For an insight into life at Mayfield Grammar School, watch this short promotional video about its sixth form:

 Address: Mayfield Grammar School, Pelham Road, Gravesend DA11 0JE